 The result of good pruning is plants that will produce flowers along much of the stem length and not merely at the tip.
 But this is also the plant that requires the most skill and education on good pruning technique.

-Again, there are three main types of ramblers that require different technique.
+Again, there are three main types of ramblers that each require different techniques.
 Identify which type of rambling rose you have purchased and find out the best technique for your unique variety.

-A good example and common rambler in home gardens these days are Hybrid Tea Roses.
-These repeat flower during a season, show fair to good resistance to disease and are easily trained against walls and fences.
-They reach a short height of 4-5 feet and so are excellent for smaller gardens.
+A good example and common rambler in home gardens these days are hybrid tea roses.
+These repeat flower during a season, show fair to good resistance to disease, and are easily trained against walls and fences.
+They reach a short height of four to five feet, so are excellent for smaller gardens.

 At planting, do not hard prune back stems.
 Trim any long roots and only tip back damaged ends of stems and any weak side shoots.
 Begin training the rose as you plant it.